 How much can be awarded: Up to $50,000 for public outreach and stewardship projects; up to $100,000 for community based restoration projects; and up to $250,000 for litter reduction projects using trash traps.

 Implementation project location: Montgomery County, Maryland outside the municipalities of Rockville, Gaithersburg, and Takoma Park.
-See the Trust’s Outreach and Education grant program for projects in these areas.

 Is match required?
 Match is encouraged but is not required.
 Preference will be given to projects with match and/or in-kind services.